Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-11-22-Funded PhD Opportunities.md

 #  location: "Location" (if applicable)
 ---

-Here is a message from a STEM contact about **17 fully funded PhD positions** at the University of Greenwich, covering a wide range of themes and fields.
+Here is a message from a STEM contact about **17 fully funded PhD positions** at the University of Greenwich, covering a wide range of themes and fields:

 # M<sup>3</sup>4Impact – PhD Student Scholarships

 Our vision is to expand our world-leading Multi-Disciplinary and Multi-Scale Modelling expertise in both reach and ability, to tackle major societal challenges affecting the environment, quality of life, safety, security, and the economy.
 This will be achieved through the amalgamation and expansion of two existing award-winning teams: the Centre for Safety, Resilience and Protective Security (CSRPS) and the Computational Science and Engineering Group (CSEG), creating the Multi-scale, Multi-disciplinary Modelling for Impact (M<sup>3</sup>4Impact) platform.
 Both teams excel at developing and applying mathematical models, computational simulations and bespoke software to create digital worlds that predict physically accurate outcomes addressing a wide range of societal challenges.

 ### Safety and Security
-> Led by Prof Ed Galea
+> Led by Prof. Ed Galea

 Covers disaster resilience, fire and evacuation, dynamically coupling urban-scale and building scale evacuation modelling, Fire Modelling and protective security incorporating real-time interactivity through Virtual/Mixed Reality (VR/MR).

 ### Materials Science and Engineering
-> Led by Prof Andrew Kao
+> Led by Prof. Andrew Kao

 Focusses on the design and manufacture of sustainable, lighter, stronger materials with broad applications, in the transport, aerospace, energy and biomedical sectors.
 This encompasses materials and process modelling targeting recyclability, low waste and energy efficiency.